Almost 60 community pharmacies in Queensland’s rural and regional areas have been approved to administer COVID-19 vaccines within weeks.

 Meanwhile, as Victoria faces a period of uncertainty with four new locally acquired cases of COVID-19 reported yesterday, prominent pharmacists are calling for community pharmacists to urgently join the vaccination effort.

-PSA Victoria Branch Committee member Taren Gill MPS, who is based in Maryborough, 168 kilometres northwest of Melbourne, expressed frustration in an interview with the ABC this morning that pharmacists in rural and remote Victoria are so far unable to follow their Queensland colleagues.
+PSA Victoria Branch Committee member Taren Gill FPS, who is based in Maryborough, 168 kilometres northwest of Melbourne, expressed frustration in an interview with the ABC this morning that pharmacists in rural and remote Victoria are so far unable to follow their Queensland colleagues.

 ‘My team of pharmacists here in Maryborough, and I know my colleagues around the state in the country, have done our training and we’re just waiting for the green light,’ she said.